ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-13-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

 find * | xargs file | grep -v ELF | cut -d: -f1 | xargs rm
 {% endhighlight %}

-from here, he will start to write a fuzzing script in python to cover the basics of fuzzing but I am interested here in the Rust fuzzer. so you could watch the first video from minute 30 <a href="https://youtu.be/2xXt_q3Fex8?list=PLSkhUfcCXvqHsOy2VUxuoAf5m_7c8RqvO&t=2681">python fuzzer</a> and come back.
+From here, he will start to write a fuzzing script in python to cover the basics of fuzzing but I am interested here in the Rust fuzzer. so you could watch the first video from minute 30 <a href="https://youtu.be/2xXt_q3Fex8?list=PLSkhUfcCXvqHsOy2VUxuoAf5m_7c8RqvO&t=2681">python fuzzer</a> and come back.

 <a href="TBD">Day2</a>